3819

 Okta Free Cash Flow

-Key Takeaways from Okta's Q2 Results
+Key Takeaways from Okta's Q4 Results

 Is Now The Time?

 When considering an investment in Okta, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
-Although Okta isn't a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been impressive, though we don't expect it to maintain historical growth rates.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.